AdamSobieski/Nifty/OVERVIEW.md

 In this approach, terms are URI-based, utilizing XML namespaces and, as n-ary encompasses binary, collections of formulas can be knowledge graphs.
 When creating collections of formulas, developers can specify that they desire for them to be knowledge graphs.

-Benefits of the n-ary URI-based approach include expressiveness and modularity.
+Benefits of this n-ary URI-based approach include expressiveness and modularity.

 ### Querying
-The expressiveness for querying collections of formulas with Nifty will be comparable with or exceed that of [SPARQL](https://www.w3.org/TR/sparql11-query/) for collections of triples.
+The expressiveness for querying collections of n-ary formulas with Nifty will be comparable with or exceed that of [SPARQL](https://www.w3.org/TR/sparql11-query/) for collections of triples.

 N-ary queries can be visualized utilizing a SPARQL-based syntax:
 ```